 Documents for Preparing for Immigration

-After you have emailed all required documents as an attachment to engin.pro.prgms@umich.edu and the documents you sent be approved, CoE will begin the process to prepare your I-20 or DS-2019.
-Allow four weeks for CoE to complete your I-20 or DS-2019.
+After you have emailed all required documents as PDF attachments to [email protected] and the documents you sent have been approved, the College of Engineering will take 1-2 weeks to process your I-20 or DS-2019 and then send a request to the U-M International Center.
+Allow another two weeks for the U-M International Center to complete and create your I-20 or DS-2019.
 After your I-20 or DS-2019 is completed, you will receive an email to your UMich email address from our International Center inviting you to create your login to MPassport so that you can access your I-20.

 Table of contents: